NeurosynLabs/Neurosyn-Soul/About Neurosyn Enigma.md

 Neurosyn Enigma Framework is proprietary intellectual property of **Neurosyn Labs** and governed by internal usage policies.
 External use, research collaboration, or enterprise deployment requires authorization.

-For inquiries, licensing, or partnership opportunities:
-📧 **admin@neurosynlabs.org**

 ---

 ## 🧾 Summary